Emily Shirreff: Family

 She was born on 3 November 1814, the second of four daughters and two sons born to Rear-Admiral William Henry Shirreff (1785–1847) and Elizabeth Anne Shirreff.
-She was very close to her sister Maria Shirreff (later Grey), with whom she collaborated with on educational and writing projects.
+She was very close to her sister Maria Shirreff (later Grey), with whom she collaborated on educational and writing projects.

 Education

 Emily and her sisters were educated from an early age by a French governess called Adele Piqet, who had a limited education.
 In the 1820s the family lived in France where the father was stationed.
 Emily was a bright scholar at an early age but after suffering from a severe illness at the age of seven she had to relearn the alphabet.
 Emily suffered from ill health for the rest of her life.

 At the age of 14 she was sent to a boarding school in Paris but the rough conditions at the school affected Emily's poor health and she was removed a year later.
 In 1829, her father took command of HMS Warspite and moved his family to Avranche in Lower Normandy.
-In 1831 her father was appointed to Gibraltar and did not think it his daughters needed another governess, bringing their formal education to an end.
+In 1831 her father was appointed to Gibraltar and did not think his daughters needed another governess, bringing their formal education to an end.

 Maria and Emily continued to improve their education through 'self-improvement' by travelling extensively to France, Spain and Italy, reading in their father's extensive library, and became acquainted with many intellectuals of the age through their father's contacts.